barbazul/1kfa/mod_guide_gm.md

 # Guidance

-Here are 6 mantras to come back to whenever you don't know what to say next.
+Here are the 6 main activities a GM pursues in this game.

  * Portray the world of the Touchstone List
  * Fill the characters' lives with adventure
  * Move the spotlight
- * Ask the players
+ * Ask the players questions
- * Make GM Moves (or refer to them for ideas)
+ * Make GM Moves
- * Drive towards your next *Journey point*
+ * Achieve your next *Journey point*

+As the conversation at the table unfolds, refer to this list whenever you find yourself searching for what to say next.

 ## Portray the World of the Touchstone List